Skip to main content

 Madison, Wisconsin

 For the last 35 years, Rutabaga has been a paddler-owned-and-operated specialty shop in the hub of Madison, Wisconsin.
-The company sells, services and rents the best paddling equipment, ranging from canoes, kayaks, inflatable paddleboards, and more.
+The company sells, services, and rents the best paddling equipment, including canoes, kayaks, inflatable and stand-up paddleboards, and more.
 Their outdoor programs constitute the largest flat-water paddling school in the country, with classes for all ages and skill levels, multiple certifications, and masterclasses.

 Alpenglow Sports

 Providing locals and visitors inspiration and knowledge since 1979, Alpenglow offers a wide variety of equipment to help you get outside.
-The shop caters to cross country and backcountry skiing, trail running, hiking and camping, and rock climbing.
-It takes pride in being a community, socially, and environmentally responsible to ensure Lake Tahoe stays one of the best places to play in the county.
+The shop caters to cross-country and backcountry/off-piste skiing, trail running, hiking, camping, and rock climbing.
+It takes pride in being a community, socially and environmentally responsible to ensure Lake Tahoe stays one of the country’s best places for outdoor play.

 Pack Rat Outdoor Center